nive927/Flight_Delay_Prediction/README.md

 # Installation Requirements
 ## Environment
-We recommend having a Linux or macOS development environment for convenience, although the code runs on Windows 10. <br>
+I recommend having a Linux or macOS development environment for convenience, although the code runs on Windows 10. <br>
-We recommend using Anaconda to manage your packages and Python 3 (version >= 3.8.0 recommended). <br>
+Use Anaconda to manage your packages and Python 3 (version >= 3.8.0 recommended). <br>
-We also recommend running the code on <strong>Jupyter Notebook</strong>.
+I also recommend running the code on <strong>Jupyter Notebook</strong>.

 ## Dependencies
 ### With Anaconda